arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges34.md

   Client applications using the old tailing API at `/_api/replication/logger-follow` should switch to the new API eventually.

+* the result attributes `mode` and `writeOpsEnabled` in the REST API for querying a server's status at `/_admin/status`:

+  `GET /_admin/status` returns the additional attributes `operationMode` and `readOnly` now, which should be used in favor of the old attributes.

+* creating geo indexes via any APIs with one of the types `geo1` or `geo2`:

+  The two previously known geo index types (`geo1`and `geo2`) are deprecated now.
+  Instead, when creating geo indexes, the type `geo` should be used.

+  The types `geo1` and `geo2` will still work in ArangoDB 3.4, but may be removed in future versions.

 * the legacy mode for Foxx applications from ArangoDB 2.8 or earlier: